sean915213/documents/Subscriptions.md

  - If subscription information exists for user the API should follow the steps in [Subscription Validation](#subscription-validation) to ensure the subscription has not expired, been cancelled, or changed.
  - If subscription information does not exist the `subscription` property should be returned blank.

- #### Token Refresh
- In addition to the current logic performed during a token refresh the API should also [validate the user's subscription](#subscription-validation).

  ## App Changes
  The following changes will be made to app logic.